 Our employees are the heart of our business.
 We strive to provide wellness benefits that go beyond the traditional package.
-Through practices like flexible scheduling, telecommuting, an on-site gym, and on-site massage, we offer a workplace where employee wellness is a priority.
+Through practices like flexible scheduling, telecommuting, an on-site gym, massage, and cooking classes, we offer a workplace where employee wellness is a priority.

-Wellness Annie’s supports a healthy workplace, including fitness classes and access to fresh, organic fruit.
-Yoga classes have a particularly devoted following.
-A member of our sales team, Navdeep Jassal, says, “Practicing yoga three times a week at Annie’s has really changed my life for the better.
-It keeps me energized and balanced throughout the work week.”
+Annie’s supports a healthy workplace, including fitness classes and access to fresh, organic fruit.
+A member of our marketing team, Sarah Fagin, says, “the on-site gym and fitness classes are some of my favorite things about working at Annie’s.
+I love the variety of classes offered, the motivating instructors who lead them, and how I have come to know more of my coworkers by attending.”
 We also support employees who want to participate in healthy activities in the community like Bike to Work Day.
-Annie’s sets up a tent and gives away coffee and snacks to bike commuters who cycle to and from work.
-Participants receive handy prizes like safety lights for their bikes.
+For this event, Annie’s sets up a tent and gives away coffee and snacks to bike commuters who cycle to and from work.

-Internships Every year, Annie’s hires college interns to join our team for the summer.
-These interns work with our Product Innovation, Sales, Marketing, Sustainability, and Operations teams, and not only provide fresh perspectives, but also receive a great work experience.
+Every year, Annie’s hires college interns to join our team for the summer.
+These interns work with our Product Innovation, Sales, Marketing, Sustainability, IT, Finance, and Operations teams, and not only provide fresh perspectives, but also receive great work experience.
 Over the years, the internship program has grown in both number of interns and activities.
 One highlight of the program: interns have weekly lunches with different members of Annie’s senior leadership team, where they learn about the career paths of the speakers and ask questions about the company.
-As our intern Alicia Halpern says, “Being a Sustainability Intern at Annie’s was a fantastic experience.
-The skills I learned have helped prepare me to move from the student life into the professional world.
-Not only was working at Annie’s a lot of fun, I came away with a broad sense of what it takes to push a company onto a more sustainable path.”
+As our Sustainability Intern Claire Kelloway says, “it is fascinating to understand the unique limits and opportunities of approaching sustainability on a large scale.
+The breadth of my assignments helps me learn the big picture and minute details of applied environmentalism.”

-Quarterly sustainability education As a mission-driven company, we believe that sustainability education is core to who we are and how we can help influence positive change.
+As a mission-driven company, we believe that sustainability education is core to who we are and how we can help influence positive change.
 Many of our employees are engaged in living a more sustainable lifestyle, but they are also interested in continuous education, which is why we have a quarterly sustainability education series.
-At these informal gatherings, we share an organic lunch and learn about a variety of issues key to Annie’s and society as a whole.
-Some recent topics include waste and resource recovery, genetically engineered foods, and climate change.
+At these informal gatherings, we share lunch and learn about a variety of issues key to Annie’s and society as a whole.
+Some recent topics included cocoa farming, waste and resource recovery, and climate change.